SyntaxButcher/Convolutional-Neural-Network-From-Barebones/README.md

 # Convolutional Neural Network From Barebones

-Created a fully connect net with no deep learning modules such as PyTorch or TensorFlow, this helped me understand the underworkings of a deep learning CNN model.
+Created a Convolutional Neural Network with no deep learning modules such as PyTorch or TensorFlow, this helped me understand the underworkings of a deep learning CNN model.